prangunj23/prangunj23.github.io/README.md

 - [ ] Vaccination Information
 - [ ] Might redesign the "cards" on the homepage?
 - [ ] Page loader maybe
+- [ ] Fix the white bottom portion on the Services and Products sections on larger monitors

 ### HTML todo list